 Current chocolatiers are 3rd generation descendants of the original owner.

-We make candy the way it was made in the early 1900’s – all by hand without any machines.
-We roast our own nuts on the premises and purchase our ingredients directly from the source from which they originate – not through a middle man, so that the freshness and quality of our candy speaks for itself.
+We make candy the way it was made in the early 1900s – all by hand without any machines.
+We roast our own nuts on the premises and purchase our ingredients directly from the source from which they originate – not through a middleman so that the freshness and quality of our candy speak for themselves.

 The Speach Family Candy Shoppe